oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-labs.md

 <details><summary><b>The Monolith application we will decompose</b></summary>
 <p>
 The labs follow the migration of a (admittedly) simple Java program to being a couple of separate microservices.
-The related Docker and Kubenetes labs then take the microservcies, how how to package and run them in Docker then deploy on Kubernetes in a Cloud Native format.
+The related Docker and Kubenetes labs then take the microservices, show how to package and run them in Docker and then deploy on Kubernetes in a Cloud Native format.

 At it's core the program allows a caller to request the levels of stock items held in a database, and to record items as having been removed.
 Think of this as perhaps a system that handles a post room or something.
 People may lookup what's there, take stationary and update the database when they do so.
 As a separate function not included here (but just to explain the scenario) the facilities manager may look at the database, order replacement items and update the stock levels when they are delivered.

-Fortunately this company is not run by people who think that the cost of a inter-departmental cross charge for a box of paper clips is good use of peoples (or developers) time, so when someone updates the database having taken stock there is no need to record who took what.
+Fortunately this company is not run by people who think that the cost of a inter-departmental cross charge for a box of paper clips is good use of people's (or developer's) time, so when someone updates the database having taken stock there is no need to record who took what.

 The code does not provide a front end UI.
 It would normally be libraries that are used part of a larger function.